suwuako/prometheus/docs/source/background.rst

 ****************************

 We will be using objdump to view the contents of the symbol table with each object file!
-We need to specify what we want from the file, which is the contents of the symbol table.
+We need to specify what we want to read from the file, which is the contents of the symbol table.
 This can be achieved with `-t`:

 -t, --syms               Display the contents of the symbol table(s)